 HMHS Distance Learning Information

-As you know, the Hopkinton School District buildings are closed through May 3rd, due to COVID-19.
+As you know, the Hopkinton School District buildings are closed through the end of the school year, due to COVID-19.
 The District is switching to a “distance learning” model in the interim.
 Distance learning will begin on Monday, March 23rd, which will be considered a Day 1.
 What does this mean?

 The building is closed to all students and the public.
 If you need to reach a staff member, you can do so by email.
 Staff members will be available to answer emails between 8:00 am and 2:00 pm.
 Emails that are received after 2:00 pm will be answered within 24 hours.

 As a staff, we have committed to using Google Classroom as our distance learning platform.
 For many students, this is a familiar tool, as many classes already use Google Classrooms for collecting work and receiving feedback from teachers